Per Alas Porci…

 Once the party was over and the Endeavourers was finished and I had committed (in my last post) to –

-be a bit more social, work on a wider variety of projects, finish some projects that been have waiting for a long time and start some new ones
+be a bit more social, work on a wider variety of projects, finish some projects that have been waiting for a long time and start some new ones

 I felt a line had been drawn.
 Here I was, ready and waiting to plunge into the making of all the things I have been pondering and planning and dreaming of and never found time for.